DevboiDesigns/herokutools/README.md

 ### Options

 - `-a, --app [app name]`: The Heroku app name.
 If not provided, it defaults to the saved app name based on the index.
-- `-g, --get [key]`: Get the value of an environment variable.
 - `-s, --set [key] [value]`: Set the value of an environment variable.
 - `-r, --remove [key`]: Remove an environment variable.
-- `-l, --list`: List all environment variables.

 ### Examples